BtEtta/dmaxplugin/README.md

+# Notice

+This fork was a one-time to get this plugin compiling on the then current version of PKHeX.
+[foohyfooh](https://github.com/foohyfooh) has a more up-to-date version as part of their [PluginPile](https://github.com/foohyfooh/PKHeXPluginPile) repository under the name "Sword/Shield Event Editor"

 # Dynamax Plugin (Temp Title)

 This is a plugin for PkHex with greatly assists with editng array values quickly and legally.